-Become aware when you are no longer engaged in constructive arguing by monitoring your body signals: pounding heart, flushed face, headache, clenched fist, racing thoughts, sweating, tense jaw, inability to listen… (Are you another source of workplace nonsense?)
+Become aware when you are no longer engaged in constructive discourse by monitoring your body signals: pounding heart, flushed face, headache, clenched fist, racing thoughts, sweating, tense jaw, inability to listen… (Are you becoming the source of workplace nonsense?)

 Take a “Time-Out”

-“I need to privately think about this issue so I’m leaving for an hour.”
-You may not be able to leave the workplace so take your time-out away from others that may fuel the argument.
+When you perceive the argument will not become a discussion, politely say, “I need to privately think about this issue so I’m leaving for an hour.”
+You may not be able to leave the workplace.
+Take your time-out away from others that may fuel the argument.

 Leave for an Hour

-Do something constructive like jumping jacks, sit-ups, push-ups, walking, running, but don’t hit anything since that acts-out violence to promote workplace nonsense.
+Do something to relieve tension, like jumping jacks, sit-ups, push-ups, walking, running, but don’t hit anything since that acts-out violence, to promote workplace nonsense.
 Examine your point of view using “I” statements like “I feel hurt” and “I understand”.
-“I” statements cause acceptance of responsibility while “you” statements just attack.
+“I” statements enable acceptance of responsibility, while “you” statements just, attack.

 Check Back In